alexruperez/CryptoKitCLI/README.md

 ## 🌟 Features

-Create or validate UUID (universally unique value).
+✅ Create or validate UUID (universally unique value).

-Perform cryptographically secure hashing (SHA-2  hash with 512, 384 or 256-bit digest).
+✅ Perform cryptographically secure hashing (SHA-2  hash with 512, 384 or 256-bit digest).

-Create or validate HMAC (hash message authentication).
+✅ Create or validate HMAC (hash message authentication).

-Crypt and decrypt using AES-GCM cipher.
+✅ Crypt and decrypt using AES-GCM cipher.

-Crypt and decrypt using ChaCha20-Poly1305 cipher.
+✅ Crypt and decrypt using ChaCha20-Poly1305 cipher.

-Symmetric key auto-hash to SHA-256 if needed.
+✅ Symmetric key auto-hash to SHA-256 if needed.

+🚧 X25519 key agreement and ed25519 signatures.

+🚧 NIST P-521 signatures and key agreement.

+🚧 NIST P-384 signatures and key agreement.

+🚧 NIST P-256 signatures and key agreement.

 ## 🐒 Usage